mmkjony/jQuery.toTop/README.md

 ````html
   <a class="to-top">Top &uarr;</a>
 ````
-  //You can add and style your element as you want
+You can add and style your element as you want

 **3. Activate the Plugin**
 ````javascript